-Updated 9/7/14.
-By now, most people are aware of the things that will cause premature wrinkles on our skin: sun tanning (both outdoors and indoors in a tanning bed), drugs, alcohol and smoking.
+Updated 5/1/16.
+By now, most people are aware of the things that will cause premature wrinkles on the skin: sun tanning (both outdoors and indoors in a tanning bed), drugs, alcohol and smoking.
 Knowing this, you probably avoid these in an effort to save your skin, but you just might be surprised at some of the ways you are unknowingly aging your skin faster.
-As a skin care expert and celebrity esthetician with 25 years of hands-on experience, I can confidently tell you that avoiding these will slow down the visible skin aging process.